nest/nestml/doc/syntax.md

 | amount of substance | N | mole | mol |
 | luminous intensity | J | candela | cd |

-Theoretically, any unit can be expressed as a combination of these seven units.
+Remaining physical units are called derived units.
+Theoretically, any physical unit can be expressed as a combination of these seven units.
 In order to support convenience in modeling, NESTML provides following derived units:

 | | | | |